-- 2.13 It can be seen from the table presented earlier in this report that the current forecast is that the Council has potential commitments totalling £16.0m from its emergency fund budget (this includes the contingency sum previously agreed by members).
-This is an increase of £1.8m from the forecast of the previous month due to the estimated costs arising from additional restrictions being put in place. - 2.14 When the cost of responding to the pandemic to date and the loss of income that needs to be funded are taken into account then the preferred approach to meeting the cost of the pandemic can be delivered.
+- 2.10 It can be seen from the table presented earlier in this report that the current forecast is that the Council has potential commitments totalling £17.0m from its emergency fund budget (this includes the contingency sum previously agreed by members). - 2.11 When the cost of responding to the pandemic to date and the loss of income that needs to be funded are taken into account then the preferred approach to meeting the cost of the pandemic can be delivered.
 However, there would be little room for any further expenditure or income losses to be funded.
 It is clear that the current wave of the pandemic and the restrictions that are being applied will require the Council to support residents as it did in the first wave and will see further pressure being placed upon income streams.
 Therefore, due to the increase in cases of COVID-19 and national and local restrictions, it is anticipated that the fourth tranche of emergency funding will be fully utilised in directly supporting the Council's response to the pandemic and the further loss of income that is anticipated between now and the end of the year.